Layr-Labs/eigenlayer-middleware/docs/slashing/SlasherBase.md

     internal
     virtual
 ```
 Internal function that executes a slashing request by calling the `AllocationManager.slashOperator` method.
+The implementations of this contract will call this internal method.

 *Effects*:
 * Calls the allocation manager to slash the specified operator